admiralrohan/tiny-ecommerce-api/README.md

 ## Some assumptions

+- API response format `{ success: boolean, message: string, data?: Object, error?: string }`
 - An user (means an unique email ID) can register as `buyer` or `seller`.
 - `username` isn't unique at this moment.
 - User can sell products and also buy products.
 But for that need to register twice as different roles.
-- The user shouldn't intend to buy from products being sold from the `seller` account registered using same email ID. eg. If we have 2 seller a/c from email IDs I and II, and then if email ID I registers as buyer and tries to buy products then products being sold from email ID I would be hidden.
-- API response format `{ success: boolean, message: string, data?: Object, error?: string }`
+- Assuming the user won't buy from themselves.
+If `buyer.email == seller.email`, reject the order.
 - Don't have any separate Entity for `catalog` as we can only have one catalog per seller at a time.
 So keeping the list of products along with `user` entity to make it simple.
   - The downside is there are no DB-level check for whether the catalog products belong to the seller i.e the seller can sell products from other seller, or non-existent products.
 But there are checks at API controller level against that.
 - For now no option to delete products.
 User can deactivate it.
+- No API for completing order now, out of scope.